mingi3314/blog-factory/README.md

 By carefully updating these settings, you'll enhance your blog's identity and ensure it operates smoothly with accurate metadata.
 This step is crucial for establishing a professional presence and optimizing your site's performance across search engines and social platforms.

-### 4. Update GitHub Repository Settings
+### 3. Update GitHub Repository Settings

 To ensure the smooth operation of your blog's automated content generation and deployment, updating your GitHub repository settings is crucial.
-Here's how to configure environment variables and adjust workflow permissions.
+Here's how to configure environment variables, adjust workflow permissions, and set up scheduled posting.

 #### Setting Up Environment Variables

 Environment variables are used to securely store API keys needed for content generation and optional debugging.
-Here’s how to obtain and set these up:
+Here's how to obtain and set these up:

 1. **MISTRAL_API_KEY**
    - **Purpose**: Used for generating content using the `open-mistral-8x7b` model via Langchain.